MMCore/TwitterBot/README.md

 #Features (While Bot is Running):
 -Anytime someone follows your account, the bot will automatically follow them.

--Anyone you follow manually or using the bot will be added to an array containing recent followings.
+-Anyone you follow manually or using the bot will be tracked using a dictionary, containing recent followings.
 Anyone that you have followed for over a week will be automatically unfollowed.

+-The Dictionary is stored in a text file - this means that the bot can be restarted/paused without losing data.

 #Suggestions: